matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/Code-Style/code-comment-style.md

 # **Code Comment Style**

 This document describes the code comment style applied to MatrixOne style.
-When you are to commit, be sure to follow the style to write good code comments.
+When you are ready to commit, please follow the style to write good code comments.

 ## **Why does a good comment matter?**